Skip to content

 OPS+ is an even more useful statistic to use since it compares a player’s production against a baseline across the entire league.

-3 responses to “What Does OPS Mean In Baseball?”
+3 thoughts on “What Does OPS Mean In Baseball?”

 Leave a Reply